Guikingone/SchedulerBundle/doc/probe.md

 **_Note: By default, the runner will return the task as failed if the response returns a 3/4/5xx status code._**

-**_Notice: As each client is transformed into a `ProbeTask`, the name of the client is used as the task name, to prevent any error when merging both probe clients and default tasks, using a unique name is highly recommended._**
+**_Notice: As each client is transformed into a `ProbeTask`, the name of the client is used as the task name.
+To prevent any errors when merging both probe clients and default tasks, using a unique name is highly recommended._**

 ## DataCollector integration